BIOROB-Lab-192/robotic-hip-exoskeleton/README.md

 # exoskeleton-prosthetic
 ### Exoskeleton prosthetic for  BME 198 Senior Design Project With User Interface

+## Description

+Desktop application to support data collection for hip exoskeleton research.
+The app handles device connections, and real-time logging of IMU sensor data.
+Built with a user-friendly interface to streamline experimental trials, it lays the groundwork for future integration of EMG data to support adaptive control algorithms.

 ## Files
 kqExoskeletonIO: Device communication protocol file